esl/elixirconf-eu-jekyll/_trainings/from-zero-to-hero-with-elixir.md

 - Beginner
 - Intermediate
 title: From Zero to Hero with Elixir
+summary: A lab-focused training day so come ready to to do a lot of programming and a lot of learning.
 ---
 Elixir can be a demanding programming language to learn.
 Developers who are coming from object-oriented languages have new concepts to learn, such as modelling programs in a functional way and working with processes and message passing.